Prescribing of over the counter medicines is changing:

 * Practice policy is for 2 months of medication to be issued at a time, apart from the contraceptive pill, HRT & thyroxine.
 However, as long as a prescription is stable and unlikely to change, and at the doctor’s discretion, we can issue a max of 3 month medication if required for holidays etc. If three months is required please ensure you put the reason on your request.

-* Please drop a note to our Prescription Clerk or your pharmacy if your medications are“out of sync” so that they can be altered to all be issued on the same date.
+* Please drop a note to our practice patient services team or your pharmacy if your medications are“out of sync” so that they can be altered to all be issued on the same date.